Gravity Makes the Wine, PFlow Takes Care of the Rest

 Joseph Phelps Vineyards (JPV) has long been known worldwide for its Insignia label of wines, featuring a signature blend of Cabernet Sauvignon and red Bordeaux varietals.
 For 35 years JPV had also been making Pinot Noir and Chardonnay from its Napa Valley winery.

 As the business prospered, JPV determined that the quality of its Pinot Noir and Chardonnay wines would benefit if their grapes were grown in a cooler climate.
 In 1999, Phelps began developing 100 acres of vineyards just outside of Freestone, California on the Sonoma Coast.
-In 2005, construction began on a new winery which was completed in time for the 2007 harvest.
+The construction took two years and was completed in time for the harvest.

 The PFlow VRC is a very important piece of equipment in the Freestone winery, the ideal operational complement for our gravity flow winemaking process.Justin Ennis